asciiscry3r/mksscryertower.quest/content/category/Crimes_with_brain_scanners_human_detectors_other_devices_and_me.rst

 .. image:: images/brainaaaaa.png
            :align: left

-In the last 3 years, I managed to start thinking independently about 3 times - and each time this skill/ability was taken away from me in a couple of hours - I spent thousands of my money and months of my time on it.
+In the last 3 years, I "managed" to start thinking independently about 3 times - and each time this skill/ability was taken away from me in a couple of hours - I spent thousands of my money and months of my time on it.

 Involved:
 +++++++++